digital-sound-antiques/pb3kss/README.md

 This is advanced topic for, not required if you want to build just .kss files.

 ## 1. Prepare ZASM assembler
 [ZASM for Windows](https://www.vector.co.jp/soft/dos/prog/se010314.html) is required to compile pb3{fm,psg}.asm to pb3{fm,psg}.bin.
-ZASM is very old MS-DOS application so [MS-DOS Player](http://takeda-toshiya.my.coocan.jp/msdos/) can be used to generate ZASM for your Windows 10 environment.
+ZASM is very old MS-DOS application so it can not directly work on Windows 10.
+[MS-DOS Player](http://takeda-toshiya.my.coocan.jp/msdos/) can be used to generate a wrapper ZASM  executable for your Windows 10 environment.

 ```
 \pb3kss> msdos -Czasm64.exe ZASM.EXE